SmilingHeretic/aragon-streaming-app/README.md

 ![Aragon-Superfluid logos](assets/Aragon-Superfluid304x117.png)
 # Aragon Streaming App

 As streaming money becomes the new normal DAOs will naturally lead the way.
-If the Aragon client handles Superfluid streaming payments then many DAOs can inherit the primitive.
+If the [Aragon](https://aragon.org/) client handles [Superfluid](https://superfluid.finance/) streaming payments then many DAOs can inherit the primitive.

-In our integration we followed the design philosophy of Aragon:
+We integrated Superfluid payment streams following the design philosophy of Aragon:
 > "...architect apps to do one thing and one thing well and to respect and implement the few aragonOS interfaces"

-Our team implemented an app, named *Streaming*, that includes functions to upgrade/downgrade tokens to Super Tokens and manage payment streams.
-Once installed a DAO will be able to send money over time to its members and other entities.
+Our team[^0] implemented an app, named *Streaming*, that includes functions to upgrade/downgrade tokens to Super Tokens and then manage payment streams.
+Once installed a DAO will be able to stream money, over time, to its members and other entities.

+## Demo Video

+View the [Aragon Streaming App demo](https://youtu.be/#) on YouTube.

 ## Installation